-The Company currently has a standing agreement with the owner of a 42 sq. meter apartment which has been included in one of the Company's properties classified as land and development.
+The Company currently has a standing agreement with the owner of a 42 sq. meter apartment which has been included in one of the Company's properties classified as land and redevelopment.
 The agreement entitles the owner of the apartment to 84 sq. meters of space on the first floor of a new building to be built on this land.
-The agreement expires at the end of 2017 and has not yet been extended.
-A liability of \$149,081 is currently included in the Company's balance sheet to reflect this liability.
-Management has no certainty that the agreement will be extended beyond 2017.
-If the agreement is not extended, the Company could face an impairment.
-As of today, the Company cannot determine thee of any future impairment.
+In this agreement, the Company had an obligation to complete the construction of a new building by the end of fiscal 2017 and the agreement was not extended.
+A liability of \$142,894 is currently included in the Company's trade payables and accrued liabilities to reflect this liability.
+In addition, the Company has recognized a \$1,585,120 (2016-\$nil) unrealized fair value loss on this property in excess of the fair value adjustment calculated using the valuation approaches described.
+This adjustment is management's estimate of the markets perception of the risk related to this agreement.